 He and Martin were escorted down the white halls.
 No one spoke.
-Teryn only looked at Martin with a small trace of concern.
 When Martin was taken down a different hallway, Teryn watched with concern but returned a nod before Martin disappeared from view.
 They’d both known the chances of staying together were infinitesimal.

 A door opened and Teryn was transported to a memory he’d nearly forgotten.
-It was the grey room filled with monitors.
-The cords hung from the ceiling.
-Falling close to the floor before turning upward and into the spine of the former man.
+It was the dark room filled with monitors.
+Cords hanging from the ceiling.
+Falling close to the floor before turning upward and into the spine of the machine-man.
 The thing turned toward him.
 The aged face still held one foggy blue eye and another clear green one.
 A smile crept across the mask of skin.

 “A perfect specimen,” it said, “we can proceed.”

 “Who are you?”
 Teryn asked.
 He didn’t truly expect an answer.
 He was used to his questions being met with silence, but the machine-man replied.

 “I am a monster that was once a man.
 A nightmare you will soon know.”

 Teryn was removed before he could reply.
 He was taken to the room with the table and fitted into a capsule he did not remember being in the room ten years ago.
 His mind was circling the machine-man’s words as they placed a helmet on him and he drifted into unconsciousness.

 When he came to, he was standing before a mirror.
 His vision was blurred but slowly coming into focus.
 Then he heard his voice though he never said a word.

 “I must thank you for setting me free,” his body said.